rhman-ibrahim/rhman-ibrahim/README.md

   with a Bachelor's degree in Accounting, I've worked as a financial auditor.

-- Seeing the reliability and accessibility of web solutions—compatible across devices
+- Sensing the reliability and accessibility of web solutions, sparked my passion

-  and usable without installation—sparked my passion for development and automation.
+  for development and automation, inspiring me to shift my caree web development

-  This inspiration led me to make a career shift into web development to bring my vision to life.
+  to bring my vision to life.

 - After a long journey with self-studying different languages and tools,